PintolabMSSM/isoPropeller-annotate/README.md

-# sm_post-niap-merge
+# isoPropeller-annotate
-Snakemake pipeline to run a series of isoform analyses after performing `NIAP_merge.pl` across multiple samples.
-The starting point for the pipeline is a `.gtf` file produced by NIAP_merge.pl, and an `isoform count matrix` with the raw read counts for each isoform (rows) in all samples (columns).
+Snakemake pipeline to annotate isoforms identified by the isoPropeller-collapse pipeline.
+The starting point for the pipeline is a `.gtf` isoform file, and an `isoform count matrix` with the raw read counts for each isoform (rows) in all samples (columns).

 ## Installation
-Installation of the external software packages required by post-niap-merge is largely handled by the pipeline itself, however there are a few prerequisites that need to be in place before running the pipeline.
+Installation of the external software packages required by isoPropeller-collapse is largely handled by the pipeline itself, however there are a few prerequisites that need to be in place before running the pipeline.
 First, the pipeline requires that a conda environment named `snakemake` is present in your environment.
 This can be installed on the Mount Sinai 'Minerva' cluster using the following commands.

 ```bash
 module purge all